 A delicious mix of sweet, salty, and savory, all held together in a buttery, flaky crust, makes this Heirloom Tomato Galette with Goat Cheese and Honey the best thing I’ve put in my mouth all summer.
 Not kidding.

-After making this Blackberry and Blueberry Galette with Rosemary last month.
-This time, however, I decided to take the savory route and make one with my very favorite fruit (aka vegetable) on this planet- the tomato.
+After making this Blackberry and Blueberry Galette with Rosemary last month, I decided to take the savory route and make one with my very favorite fruit (aka vegetable) on this planet- the tomato.

 Anyway, this galette.
-I prepared the dough a little differently this time than I did in the berry galette and whether it played a roll or not (I have no idea), the crust on this bad boy BLEW MY MIND!
+I prepared the dough a little differently this time than I did in the berry galette, and whether it played a role or not (I have no idea), the crust on this bad boy BLEW MY MIND!

 I would have been offended, but I couldn’t believe it myself.
 But it was true, so I had to!

 Anyway, totally perfect (yes, toot my own horn-worthy) crust aside, the filling is also phenomenal.
 A classic combination of honey and goat cheese with fresh herbs and caramelized shallots, the juicy Heirlooms simply sealed the deal.